 Keep your goals SMART, which means they are specific, measurable, achievable, realistic and timely.

-An example of a SMART goals would include:
+A few examples of SMART goals would include:

 - Increase monthly billings by 10%